Parenthood and Procreation

 A parent is someone with weighty rights and responsibilities regarding a given child.
 Parents usually have decision-making rights over most areas of their child’s life and rights to exclude others from making such decisions.
 So long as parents fulfill requirements to nourish, educate, and provide healthcare for their children, they may make many decisions over how and what their child eats, dresses, plays, studies, and with whom he or she interacts.
 Section 5 surveys controversies regarding the content of these rights and responsibilities.

 “Parenthood” has distinct senses: biological, social, legal, and moral.
 These categories present problems at the margins.
 While the idea of a biological parent seems self-evident, modern reproductive technology complicates it, as a child can have genetic parents (gamete providers, who supply the sperm or egg) and a third, gestational, parent.
 Each of these is a biological parent, by virtue of making a biological contribution to producing the child.
-Possible technologies such as human cloning involving transfer of a nucleus to an egg cell, or three-person ART, in which the nucleus of a fertilized egg would be transferred to a second egg for medical reasons, introduce further complications, as additional genetic material—mitochondrial DNA—would be supplied by the egg cell.
+The recent technology of mitochondrial replacement therapy, in which the nucleus of a fertilized egg is transferred to a second egg for medical reasons, introduces further complications, as additional genetic material—mitochondrial DNA—is supplied by the donor egg cell.

 Legal parenthood consists in possessing legal parental rights and responsibilities.
-In the US, a pregnant woman's husband is generally presumed to be her child's legal father: marriage, not biology, underpins the legal relation.
+Historically, in the US, a pregnant woman’s husband has been presumed to be her child’s legal father: marriage, not biology, underpins the legal relation.
 This has faced legal challenges from genetic fathers (Rosenman 1995; see Hubin 2003 on fatherhood).
-The rise of ART has prompted many questions regarding assignment of legal parenthood when there are contending claims—as between a couple who commissioned a contract pregnancy and the contracting gestational mother.
+Law in different jurisdictions is also increasingly recognizing legal parental rights on the basis of same-sex marriage.
+The rise of ART has prompted many questions regarding assignment of legal parenthood when there are contending claims—as between a couple who commissioned a contract pregnancy and the contracting gestational parent.
 They have also stretched the understanding of parenthood, as when the Ontario Court of Appeal recognized three legal parents (A.A. v.
 B.B., 2007 ONCA 2)—a lesbian couple and sperm donor.
+The wider use of ART and gamete donation, along with broader recognition of same-sex marriage and changing social attitudes towards polyamory, have led some philosophers to argue for rethinking the family to include more than two social and legal parents, on grounds including child welfare, social justice, and environmental impact (see, e.g., Cutas 2011, Shrage 2018, Gheaus 2019, Grill 2020).

-Legal, social, and biological parenthood can be conceptually distinguished; however, parenthood is arguably fundamentally a moral relationship, and its moral assignment should be considering in answering the preceding questions.
+Legal, social, and biological parenthood can be conceptually distinguished; however, parenthood is arguably fundamentally a moral relationship, and its moral grounds and obligations should be considered in resolving the borderline cases.
 Moral parenthood is possession of moral parental rights and responsibilities.
-These may differ in content from legal rights and responsibilities—we might think parents morally ought to do more than they are legally required, for example.
+These may differ in content from legal rights and responsibilities—we might think parents morally ought to do more than they are legally required to do, for example.
 The moral grounds for assigning parental rights can also differ from their legal assignment.
 Of course, legal assignment of parenthood may trigger moral obligations, due to a general moral obligation to obey the law or because the legal parent is best-placed to rear the child.
-But moral theories of parenthood give independent grounds for parental rights from the standpoint of which particular legal arrangements may be criticized.
+But moral theories of parenthood give independent grounds for parental rights, on the basis of which particular legal arrangements may be criticized.

 The interrelation of legal, moral, social, and biological parenthood depends on the particular moral theory of how one becomes a parent.
 For example, on a genetic account, biology determines moral parental status, whereas on an intentional account, biology will be less morally salient.
 Section 4 reviews these theories.

 20th-century international human rights documents explicitly codify the right “to marry and found a family” (United Nations 1948, Article 16), and thus some writers argue that liberal constitutions implicitly enshrine a right to procreate (Hill 1991).
-A right to procreate, or procreative autonomy, could be construed as a negative or positive right.
+A right to procreate could be construed negatively or positively.
 As a negative right, it would be a right against coercive interference in decisions regarding procreation.
 As a positive right, it would be an entitlement to assistance in procreation.

 This entry does not consider abortion.
 Although positions on procreative autonomy are not independent of positions on abortion, the extensive philosophical debate about abortion must be dealt with independently.
 The issue of contraception can be touched on briefly here.
 While some religious views oppose contraception, this position is not widely defended in philosophical ethics.
 However, philosophical debate has recently emerged over “conscientious objections” by pharmacists.
-In some jurisdictions, pharmacists opposing abortion have a legal right to refuse to dispense emergency contraception, on the (medically controversial) grounds that it acts as an abortifacient.
-This right has been defended on the grounds that pharmacists' freedom of conscience outweighs mere inconvenience to women (if they can obtain the drug elsewhere).
-But others have argued that such refusals constitute serious harms to women, not mere inconveniences, and that similar objections would not be permitted in non-procreative cases, such as a vegetarian pharmacist who refused to dispense materials tested on animals (LaFollette and LaFollette 2007; Fenton and Lomasky 2005; McLeod 2010; Kelleher 2010).
+In some jurisdictions, pharmacists opposing abortion have a legal right to refuse to dispense emergency contraception, on the (medically controversial) basis that it acts as an abortifacient.
+This right has been defended on the grounds that pharmacists’ freedom of conscience outweighs the inconvenience to women (if they can obtain the drug elsewhere).
+Others have argued that such refusals constitute serious harms to women, not mere inconveniences, and that similar objections would not be permitted in non-procreative cases, such as a vegetarian pharmacist who refused to dispense materials tested on animals (LaFollette and LaFollette 2007; Fenton and Lomasky 2005; McLeod 2010; Kelleher 2010; McLeod 2020).

-A negative moral right to procreate may be grounded in autonomy rights to control one's body and make certain important decisions for oneself (Dworkin 1993).
+A negative moral right to procreate—also discussed under the label of “reproductive liberty” or “procreative liberty”—may be grounded in autonomy rights to control one’s body and make certain important decisions for oneself (Dworkin 1993).
 Violations could involve direct physical coercion such as rape or forced abortion or sterilization, or coercive interference with decisions regarding sexual activity or contraception.
 Involuntary physical interventions such as forced contraception, sterilization, or abortion were practiced in twentieth-century eugenic movements.
-Their wrongness is now generally acknowledged, but critics see continuity between such policies and contemporary moderately coercive policies such as making contraceptive implants the condition of medical aid for impoverished women (see Moskowitz and Jennings 1996).
+Their wrongness is now generally acknowledged, but critics see continuity between such racist policies and contemporary moderately coercive policies such as making contraceptive implants the condition of medical aid for impoverished women, particularly for women of color (see Roberts 1997).

 Communitarian conservative approaches to procreative liberty tend to regard procreation as part of a dense web of practices that gain their meaning and value from being part of a comprehensive way of life.
 Efforts to increase procreative autonomy—particularly through biotechnology—risk meddling with such ways of life (Sandel 2007).
 Thus, communitarian conservatives view ART with suspicion.
 The 20th-century record of Nazi “eugenics” programs, forced abortion as a population-control mechanism, and widespread nonconsensual sterilization in many countries, including the United States, is adduced as support for pessimism about technological, policy-driven, or self-indulgent interventions in procreation (Meilaender 1987).